All Episodes

 I appreciate it.

-Yeah, I've been doing it for about 28 years, last uh almost seven years, then an owner operator, and I just wanted to discuss a couple things with you.
+Yeah, I've been doing it for about 28 years, last almost seven years, been an owner-operator.

 Yeah, you can for sure.

-But I had a meeting today with uh the guys from Upside, that app that pays you money when you gas up, for example.
+I had a meeting today with the guys from Upside, that app that pays you money when you gas up, for example.

 And so you get reward points for using the card, but they also give you money and pay you money every time that you go to one of their affiliated gas stations.

-And they would tell me how much money truckers in particular are saving, you know, how much money back they get.
+And they're telling me how much money truckers in particular are saving, you know, how much money back they get.

-In other words, you get you get two bit benefits instead of one if you just download the app and it doesn't cost you a penny.
+In other words, you get two benefits instead of one if you just download the app and it doesn't cost you pennies.

 So it's pretty cool.

-Yeah, like the I know they just signed a deal with loves, for example, and I'm sure you are very aware of them.
+Yeah, like I know they just signed to deal with Loves, for example, and I'm sure you are very aware of them.

 Yes.